nabzali/nabzali/README.md

 ## About Me

 - 💻 Software Engineer & Technical Consultant
-- ⌨️ Languages: Python🐍, JavaScript🔥, Java♨️, C#️⃣, and more!
+- 💬 Languages: Python🐍, JavaScript🔥, Java♨️, C#️⃣, and more!
-- 🎓 Graduate of Computer Science at University of Nottingham, with Year in Industry at IBM
+- 🎓 Graduate of Computer Science at University of Nottingham, with Year in Industry at IBM 🤓
-- Certified AWS Cloud Practitioner 🔜
+- Certified AWS Cloud☁️ Practitioner (🔜)
 - Lover of God 🤲📿

 ## 🔧 Featured Projects